bepo1337/tabsyn/generate_own_data.md

 # Next steps
-- Use excerpt of real data
+- Use excerpt of real data ✅
-- Create small preprocess script to fit it to the tabsyn dataset
+- Create small preprocess script to fit it to the tabsyn dataset ✅
-  - ie create dummy variable target
+  - ie create dummy variable target ✅
-- adapt the info file with the numerical and categorical values
+- adapt the info file with the numerical and categorical values ✅
+- check if test data is used somewhere
+- train with real train data and create as many samples as are in there